RainRahni/cinema-backend/README.md

 true representing that his seat has been taken.
 Movie also has list of participants.

+I also put app to Docker container and wrote tests for service layer.
 # Challenges and time spent

 There really was not anything challenging.